MimiOnuoha/Internet-Made-Real/README.md

   - [The Living Internet](https://www.livinginternet.com/i/ii_summary.htm) (One page summary of internet history)
   - [Packet Switching Definition](http://www.linfo.org/packet_switching.html)
   - [The Internet: changing the way we communicate](https://web.archive.org/web/20060702010235/http://www.nsf.gov:80/about/history/nsf0050/pdf/internet.pdf) (2006 document by the National Science Foundation)
+- Write a 200-300 word response to any of the concepts that you read about or that we talked about in class.
+How is your understanding of the Internet different than before we walked in?
+What aspects are you still confused about?
+What do you want to know more about?
+What things do you feel like you know better?
+Use the homework form (see top of syllabus) to turn in your response.

-Note: if you liked the clip we watched in class, see the rest of the documentary [here](https://www.dropbox.com/s/6sk77shbw2zdm9b/lo_and_behold.mp4?dl=0).
+Note: if you liked the clip we watched in class, find the rest of the documentary [here](https://www.dropbox.com/s/6sk77shbw2zdm9b/lo_and_behold.mp4?dl=0).

 **Week Two: October 31**
 *Net Infrastructure and Traces*